 Northeast Organic Farming Association (NOFA)—Northeast Organic Farming Association is a nonprofit organization of nearly 4,000 farmers, gardeners, and consumers working to promote healthy food, organic farming practices and a cleaner environment.
 NOFA has chapters in Connecticut, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont.

 National Organic Program (NOP)—In 1990, Congress passed the Organic Food Production Act, which called on the USDA to establish national standards for growing, processing, and marketing organic products.
 NOP was established to create a system of criteria for certifying organic food by the USDA.

-National Organic Standards Board (NOSB)—This group is a government-appointed panel that advises the National Organic Program to assist in the development of standards for substances to be used in organic production and to advise on any other aspects of the implementation of the National Organic Program.
+National Organic Standards Board (NOSB)—This group is a government-appointed panel that advises the National Organic Program.
+The NOSB assists in the development of standards for substances to be used in organic production and advises on any other aspects of the implementation of the National Organic Program.